cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ENV3
 ```

+We recommend that you do this towards the end of your file.
+Than look up
-Than look up our convenience methods to set an ALIAS and install Python 3.7.4
+our convenience methods to set an ALIAS and install Python 3.7.4 via
-via pyenv
+pyenv

 Next we recommend to update pip